 Making an Online Application

 Applications can only be made online via a link on your college or university’s 1916 Bursary webpage.
 You can only apply from a PC/laptop or mobile device.
-An application you have started can be re-opened anytime on the same device up until the closing date of October 20th at 5pm.
+An application you have started can be re-opened anytime on the same device up until the closing date.
 If you started your application on one device but did not complete it, you cannot re-open the same application on a different device.
 In this case, you can either access your application on the first device or start a new application on a second PC/laptop or mobile device.
 To continue an application or start a new one, simply click on the application link on your college or university’s 1916 Bursary webpage.
 Any duplicate applications will be deleted.
 You can only complete one application.
 Only fully completed and submitted applications will be assessed for a 1916 Bursary.

 Privacy Notice and Consent to Share Personal Data

 This Privacy Notice and Consent to share personal data policy applies to the following Higher Education Institutions (HEIs) participating in the 1916 Bursary:

 The HEIs participating in the 1916 Bursary take your privacy seriously.
 Any personal data which you provide in your application for the 1916 Bursary will be treated with the highest standards of security and confidentiality, in accordance with Irish and European Data Protection legislation.
 This notice sets out details of the information that we collect, how we process it and who we share it with.
 It also explains your rights under data protection law in relation to our processing of your data.

 Throughout this Notice, “we”, “us” and “our” refers to the (HEIs participating in the 1916 Bursary).
 For more information about us, please refer to our website: www.1916bursary.ie

 We collect your data from you when you complete this application form.

 •Your higher education institution (HEI);

 The purpose and legal basis for collecting your data